Sneaker679/ibmq_green_dvmc/README.md

 - The `generate.py` is meant to generate the specified matrices, print them in the CMD and save them as `.npy` files in `output/`.
 - The `graph.py` is to make a graph with the generated matrices.
 The code will use the right set of matrices depending if you are generating a graph from the quantum computer matrices or the fock benchmark matrices.
 The spectrum is outputted as a pdf in the same folder as `parameter.py`, and its file name corresponds to which matrices were used (ibmq or fock).
 This code also outputs a `local_dos.dat` file in `output/`.
 - The `hamiltonian_circuit.py` contains the hidden code to generate automatically grid shapped lattices for all implementations of the green function calculation (qiskit, qcm and fock).
+- The `mapping.py` contains the code that finds the best possible qubits for the calculation.
+This code was provided by a collegue.
+It doesn't seem to work with some circuits.
 ---

 - The `qcm_benchmark.py`, similarly to `graph.py`, will generate a graph of the Green Function using the "qcm" package.
 Said graph will be called `qcm_spectrum.pdf`.
 The file also generates a `local_dos_qcm.dat` file in `output/`.